hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_an_illustration_of_a_colony_on_a_distant_planet_with_75ddfb26-3025-486e-81f7-b1acb3edf7a7-0_1.content.md

 ## Contact Us

 If you have any questions or comments about our wallpaper or our mission, we'd love to hear from you!
-You can reach us at [email protected] or follow us on [Twitter](#) for the latest updates and news.
+You can reach us at me@pavolhejny.com or follow us on [Twitter](#) for the latest updates and news.

 ---